Ahel2000/iris/README.md

 Our goal is to build a machine learning model that can learn from the measurements of these irises whose species is known, so that we can predict the species for a new iris.

 ## APPROACH
 From the figure given below it is easy to observe that every feature distinctly differentiates the species of the iris.
+So every feature was considered while making the prediction.
+Then KNeighborsClassifier was used to train the dataset.
+The classifier gave a perfect accuracy of 100%, mainly owing to the small size of the dataset.

 <img src="./iris.png"/>